 These longer filing deadlines have provided a critical window of opportunity for countless survivors to finally file a claim and seek justice for the harm they endured decades ago.
 Look-back laws are a testament to the power of survivors’ voices and the legal system’s growing recognition of the lasting impact of childhood trauma.

-The legal cases being brought against the LDS Church are not just about financial compensation; they are about demanding accountability and forcing systemic change.
-Survivors are seeking to hold the institution responsible for its alleged culture of silence and practices that enabled abuse for far too long.
+The legal cases being brought against the LDS Church, often referred to as an LDS church lawsuit, are not just about financial compensation; they are about demanding accountability and forcing systemic change.
+Survivors are seeking to hold the institution responsible for its alleged culture of silence and practices that enabled abuse for far too long, with legal action aiming to make the lds church accountable for its actions.

 What is the difference between a civil case and a criminal case for sexual abuse?